Many pictures, page will load slowly

 Wednesday, October 01, 2008 My Address Joe Izganics,

 President - Southern Division Dear Mr. Izganics In September of 2001 I bought some yellow pine lumber from your store at 20251 Gulf Freeway, Webster, Texas.
 As time passed it became clear this lumber was diseased and has ruined my deck cover project.
-For several years I have been keeping a photo journal of the progress of disintegration of my project.
+For several years I have been keeping a photo journal of the progress of the disintegration of my project.
 You can find the full saga here -- http://www.factsfacts.com/deck_fungus.
 I am now 72 years and find it difficult to climb onto and around on this structure to do repairs.
 I am writing to learn if you or your company is interested in doing something to make good on this defective wood and the trouble it has caused.
 Sincerely,

 |